William John Young (biochemist)

 William John Young (26 January 1878 – 14 May 1942) was an English biochemist.

 Early life

 William John Young was born on 26 January 1878 in Withington, Manchester, England.
-He earned a Bachelor of Science degree in 1898 and a Master of Science degree in 1902, both at Owen College, Manchester.
+He earned a Bachelor of Science degree in 1898 and a Master of Science degree in 1902, both at Owens College, Manchester.
 Young began his research early in his career, and was granted the Levinstein and Dalton research exhibitions for 1899-1900 and 1900-1901 respectively.

 In 1910, Young received his D.Sc. from the University of London.

 Yeast fermentation experiment

 From 1900 to 1912, Young held the title of Assistant Biochemist at the Lister Institute of Preventive Medicine in London.
 He worked with Sir Arthur Harden on fermenting enzymes in yeast extract, extending the work of Eduard Buchner on cell-free alcoholic fermentation.
 In 1906, they found that heat-stable substances were necessary in addition to heat-sensitive enzymes, by observing that the rate of alcoholic fermentation in unboiled yeast extracts increased when boiled yeast extract was added.
 They soon discovered that salts of orthophosphoric acid stimulate fermentation.
 They developed an apparatus to collect and measure the gases that evolved during fermentation.
 This model employed a volumetric measurement of CO2, while former apparatuses used a gravimetric measurement.

 Using this apparatus, Harden and Young inadvertently discovered the sugar diphosphate in the system.
 That compound, which was initially called the Harden-Young ester, was later shown to be fructose 1,6-bisphosphate.
 This compound was the first chemical intermediate discovered in fermentation.
 Its discovery led to the ultimate description of fermentation in terms of molecular intermediates.
 Harden's and Young's general findings can be summarized as: